Jaejuna/Backend_Flask/README.md

 ### TIL
-22/05/05 : Learned about how important virtual env is and made ping test api and used httpie 22/05/08 : Learned HTTP protocol especially RESTful API, started ch.05
+22/05/05 : Learned about how important virtual env is and made ping test api and used httpie 22/05/08 : Learned HTTP protocol especially RESTful API, started ch.05 22/05/11 : Learned to make proper API, DB structure, wireframing and making DB and endpoint, and to connect DB to API